American colonial marines: Massachusetts

 In July 1779, the Massachusetts Marines (of the Massachusetts Naval Militia) and the Continental Marines—under the command of Continental Navy Captain Dudley Saltonstall—participated in an expedition to Penobscot Bay to besiege the British army forces, fortifications, and their warships.
 On 26 July, the landing force assaulted Nautilus Island (Banks Island) against a British stronghold of cannons, an artillery battery.
-Outnumbered, the British forces surrendered.
+Outnumbered, the battery's soldiers surrendered.
 Two days later, the American sailors and Marines alike engaged in their failed effort against the British positions on Bagaduce Peninsula.

 Pennsylvania

 The Pennsylvania Committee of Public Safety established a state navy, the Pennsylvania Navy, to protect the Delaware River and its avenues of approach.

 On 27 May, the Marines of the Pennsylvania Navy employed row galleys to drive off two British warships in the Delaware River.

 On 8 March 1777, the British frigate HMS Levant defeated the Pennsylvania Navy ship Montgomery and her Marines.

 Marines joined the crewman of two armed barges in capturing two British supply ships in the Delaware River on 7 March 1778.
 The barges also supported General Anthony Wayne's brigade as it searched New Jersey for provisions for Washington's army at Valley Forge.